-This is a group of eye problems that affects those with diabetes, including cataracts, glaucoma, and diabetic retinopathy (the most common).
+This group of eye problems, including cataracts, glaucoma, and diabetic retinopathy (the most common), affects those with diabetes.
 Diabetic retinopathy can lead to blindness, but there are often no symptoms in the early stages.
 More than one-third of those diagnosed with diabetes do not receive the recommended vision care.
 As soon as you are diagnosed with diabetes, you should have a complete dilated examination, and this should be repeated at least once a year.

 Treatment for diabetic retinopathy focuses on prevention.
 You can help avoid damage to the retina by keeping your blood sugar and blood pressure levels near normal.
 This can slow the process of retinopathy and prevent vision loss.
 In advanced cases of diabetic retinopathy, laser treatment (photocoagulation) and/or surgical removal of the fluid in the eye (vitrectomy) can reduce the chance of severe vision loss and blindness.
 This surgery does not cure diabetic retinopathy or restore vision that has already been lost.
 Future vision loss can only be prevented if diabetes or blood pressure is well controlled.

 No, there is no cure for diabetic retinopathy, but prevention can greatly minimize any visual effects of the disease.
-Be sure to visit your internist or family physician as recommended, and follow the program to control your diabetes.
-Come to this office for a dialted eye exam at least once a year to monitor any possible effects on your eyes.
+Be sure to visit your internist or family physician as recommended and follow the program to control your diabetes.
+Come to this office for a dilated eye exam at least once a year to monitor any possible effects on your eyes.

 - Effectively control diabetes through diet, exercise, and medication.